Richardson’s Syndrome

 18. Hormonal Imbalances

-Changes in cortisol or thyroid hormones with age might influence neuronal resilience.
+Changes in cortisol or hormones with age might influence neuronal resilience.

 19. Genetic Risk Loci Beyond MAPT